-- 1. The analyzer's test ports are tested separately at a specific CW frequency and a reference power level of -20 dBm. - 2.
-A test cable is connected between the analyzer's source port and the dynamic accuracy test set's Source 1 In port.
+- 1. The analyzer's test ports are tested separately at a specific CW frequency and a reference power level of -20 dBm. - A test cable is connected between the analyzer's source port and the dynamic accuracy test set's Source 1 In port.
 A test cable is connected between the signal generator and the test set's Source 2 In port.
-A test cable is connected to the test set's Receiver Out port, and the power sensor is connected to the end of this cable. - 3.
-The test set's output attenuator is set to 20 dB.
+A test cable is connected to the test set's Receiver Out port, and the power sensor is connected to the end of this cable. - The test set's output attenuator is set to 20 dB.
 With the signal generator RF turned off, the PNA source power is adjusted until the power sensor reads -20 dBm.
 The PNA source is then turned off, the signal generator RF is turned on, and the signal generator power is adjusted until the power sensor reads -20 dBm. - 4.
 The power sensor is disconnected and the test cable is attached to the analyzer port under test. - 5.
 Both sources are turned on and the signal generator's frequency is set to 2 Hz above the analyzer's frequency.
 By combining these two signals together, the resultant signal will be a perfect sine wave with a magnitude which varies from -17 dBm to -23 dBm at a rate of 2 Hz. - 6.
 The analyzer's receiver measurement is retrieved and compared with a perfect sine wave.
 Any deviation is due to receiver non-linearity. - 7.
 The test set's output attenuator is changed in 5 dB steps from 0 to 60 dB, and this measurement is repeated. - 8.
 With the 1 dB of overlap in each measurement, the data for each attenuator setting can be stitched together to provide a complete receiver linearity profile from +3 dBm to -63 dBm. - 9.
 This test is repeated for each receiver.

-- If the analyzer fails this test, rerun the test. - If the analyzer fails this test repeatedly, replace the A24 mixer brick, then repeat this test.
-Refer to "Removing and Replacing the A24 Mixer Brick (QuintBrick)" on page 7-26. - If the analyzer still fails this test, replace the A9 SPAM board and repeat this test.
+- If the analyzer fails this test, rerun the test. - If the analyzer fails this test repeatedly, replace the A23 mixer brick for a Port 1 or Port 2 failure or the A24 mixer brick for a Port 3 or Port 4 failure, then repeat this test.
+Refer to "Removing and Replacing the A23 MASS50" on page 7-25 or "Removing and Replacing the A24 Mixer Brick (MxB50)" on page 7-26. - If the analyzer still fails this test, replace the A9 SPAM board and repeat this test.
 Refer to "Removing and Replacing the A4, A7, A9, and A10 Boards" on page 7-16.